-Don’t use Stochastic Oscillator to go against the trends and to take the reversal trade setups.
-Use it to follow the trends and to take the continuation trade setups.
+Don’t use Stochastic Oscillator to go against trends and to take the reversal trade setups.
+Use it to follow trends and to take continuation trade setups only.

 It is very easy.
-Forget about entering the market when Stochastic Oscillator is moving between the 20 and 80 levels.
+Forget about entering the markets when Stochastic Oscillator is moving between the 20 and 80 levels.
 Enter the market only when it is on the overbought or oversold area.

-Combine this with a signal on the price charts and then you are done.
-For example, when a resistance line or level breakout forms on the price chart and at the same time Stochastic Oscillator is on the overbought area, that is a long trade setup.
-Or when a strong bullish signal forms by the candlesticks while Stochastic Oscillator is on the overbought area, again you have a long trade setup.
+Combine this with a signal on price charts and then you are done.
+For example, when a resistance line or level breakout forms on price chart, and at the same time Stochastic Oscillator is on the overbought area, this is a long trade setup.
+Or when a strong bullish signal forms by the candlesticks while Stochastic Oscillator is on overbought area, again you have a long trade setup.

-And, do not enter when Stochastic Oscillator is between the 20 and 80 lines.
+And, do not enter when Stochastic Oscillator is between 20 and 80 lines.

 This is the safest way to use Stochastic Oscillator.
-If you do so, you change this indicator from a money sucker to a strong indicator to follow the trends.
+If you do so, you change this indicator from a money sucker into a strong indicator to follow the trends.

-As you see on the below chart, the support or resistance breakout worked and the market moved accordingly only when Stochastic Oscillator was on the oversold or overbought areas respectively.
+As you see on the chart below, a support or resistance breakout worked and the market moved accordingly only when Stochastic Oscillator was on oversold or overbought areas respectively.

-As you can see at the right side of the below chart, Stochastic Oscillator can be a great indicator in following the strong trends.
-Even if the price doesn’t move strongly after a trade setup (e.g. case #1), at least it gives you the chance to move your stop loss to breakeven before the price goes against you, but when Stochastic Oscillator is moving between the 20 and 80 lines, the price goes against you right after you enter the market.
+As you can see at the right side of the chart below, Stochastic Oscillator can be a great indicator in following the strong trends.
+Even if the price doesn’t move strongly after a trade setup (e.g. case #1), at least it gives you the chance to move your stop loss to breakeven before the price goes against you, but when Stochastic Oscillator is moving between the 20 and 80 lines, price goes against you right after you enter the market.

-Study all the cases on the below chart:
+Study all the cases on the chart below: